-To celebrate this event, the Victorian Women’s Trust provided an excellent evening of lectures by three prominent historians at the Edge Theatre, on March 6 2008, on re-discovering political women’s history.
+“Lectures on the 2008 Centenary of the Vote for Victorian Women”.
+To celebrate this event, the Victorian Women’s Trust provided an excellent evening of lectures by three prominent historians, in 2008, on re-discovering political women’s history.
 The lectures were attended by over 300 women of all age groups.
 Professor Patricia Grimshaw, of Melbourne University, spoke about the first Women’s Suffrage Bill of 1889 which was called the “beginning of a major revolution in society” and finally resulted in the gaining of the vote for Victorian women in 1908, although women could vote in the Federal Parliament from 1902.
 Dr Jennifer Strauss, of Monash University, described the life of feminist author and poet, Mary Gilmore, who supported birth control and urged women to vote in her page in “The Worker” newspaper.
 Professor Marilyn Lake, of La Trobe University, described feminists as supporters of care and compassion and not denigrators of motherhood.
 She said that the world must change so that women can live independent lives as well as fulfilling their caring responsibilities, with three strategies: motherhood endowment, one woman – one job, and a restructure of the workforce to cover the needs of children and the elderly, including a shorter working week for all.
 Congratulations to all speakers.

 “Come Inside“ by G.I.
-Osborne has been announced as the winner of the 2011 Barbara Jefferis Award, which is offerred annually for “the best novel written by an Australian author that depicts women and girls in a positive way or otherwise empowers the status of women and girls in society”.
+Osborne has been announced as the winner of the 2011 Barbara Jefferis Award, which is offered annually for “the best novel written by an Australian author that depicts women and girls in a positive way or otherwise empowersthe status of women and girls in society.

 “Out of the Silence” by Wendy James is a stunning debut novel about three Australian women from very different worlds in the early 20th Century: Maggie Heffernan, a spirited country girl; Elizabeth Hamilton, a woman of extensive humanity; and Vida Goldstein, a charismatic suffragist from Melbourne and the first woman to stand for Parliament in Australia.
 There are some true facts about a murder interwoven with a story of the feminist movement in the days leading up to gaining the vote for Victorian women.